Supporting coastal Aboriginal languages

 Having RTO status also means we can purchase already accredited courses, such as the Cert III in Learning an Endangered Aboriginal Language which we have delivered with great success for Gathang in Taree and Port Macquarie, and online due to Covid.

 Muurrbay publishes a wide range of resources on Aboriginal language and culture.
 In-depth research, community consultation and peer review ensure high standards are maintained:

 - Dictionary-grammars for seven languages provide a strong foundation for language revitalisation and make linguistic research more accessible.

 - A handbook of Aboriginal languages of New South Wales and the Australian Capital Territory, a groundbreaking reference work.

-- Language teaching resources, Elders’ stories in books, DVDs and CDs, and comparative linguistic research on the Gumbaynggirr dialects.
+- Language teaching resources, Elders’ stories and Dreamtime stories.

 - Online language resources, such as dictionaries and websites to support language learning.